 All applicants will be notified of the results by end of May 2024.
-The award is scheduled to start September 1, 2024.
+The award is scheduled to start on July 1, 2024, and no later than December 31, 2024.

 B.15 Reporting: Financial, Progress and Final Reports

 The award recipient's institution is required to submit (a) an annual consolidated Financial Report for the reporting period for the award recipient, (b) an annual Progress Report for the award recipient; and c) a Final Report for the award recipient.
 More information about these requirements will be provided in the letter of offer.